By Victoria Mejicanos

 She said that prior to participating in the program, she viewed opera as something difficult to connect to.

-For Caris Green, a senior music education major who plays the role of Zuniga, this production carries both personal and historical weight.
+For Caris Green, a senior music education major who took on the role of Zuniga, this production carries both personal and historical weight.

-As a student he has studied the impact Xavier has had on the history of opera in New Orleans, setting the pace for the artform in the area, leading to other integrated and longstanding productions by institutions such as the New Orleans Opera Association.
+As a student, he has studied the impact of Xavier University, the history of opera in New Orleans and longstanding institutions such as the New Orleans Opera Association.

-“To be able to do something that means a lot not only in the wider world of opera, but specific to my school and to my community means so much,” said Green.
-“I’m so grateful to be able to participate in this role because I know it’s history, but it’s also happening to be very fun at the same time.”
+“To be able to do something that means a lot– not only in the wider world of opera, but specific to my school and to my community– means so much,” said Green.
+“I’m so grateful to be able to participate in this role because I know it’s history, but it’s also very fun at the same time.”

-He added that although some people may view opera as a declining art form, its future depends largely on community support.
+He added that although some people may view opera as a dying art form, its future depends largely on community support.

 “These things may seem like they’re dying or they’re unimportant, but that’s because the people in the community aren’t the ones supporting it,” said Green.
 “If you can, support your local HBCU and all their musical endeavors.
 Music departments need a lot of love, and they need a lot of care, and if people want to continue seeing great things of high musical caliber then they need to be donating their time, their energy, their effort, their money or their belongings that can be repurposed for these different productions.”